goto40/self-dsl/docs/xtext_modularization.md

  * In your new grammar, import the existing language (check the grammar of the existing language for the URL).
-You can reference elements from your exisiting language as shown below:
+You can reference elements from your existing language as shown below:

         import "http://www.xtext.org/example/mydsl/MyDsl" as existingDsl